Search by Keyword

 George: "Yeah, OK, well I don't mind.
 I'll play, you know, whatever you want me to play, or I won't play at all if you don't want me to play.
 Whatever it is that will please you, I'll do it!"

 “Two Of Us” was touched on again briefly during their January 8th rehearsal at Twickenham, while eight versions of the song were rehearsed at the January 9th session, this still being arranged as an electric guitar rock song.
-Six run-throughs were also performed the following day, January 10th, although shortly afterward, during their lunch-break, George decided to quit The Beatles.
+Six run-throughs were also performed the following day, January 10th, with ajustments being made to the arrangement.
+"We've just got to do something about this middle eight," Paul complained, which prompted George's suggestion to "try shuffling it, the whole middle eight."
+The final rehearsal of the song that day was viewed as "the best so far" by George, although shortly afterward, during their lunch-break, George decided to quit The Beatles.
 His leaving, of course, turned out to be temporary, but the rest of this day was filled with half-hearted rehearsals and jam sessions by the three remaining Beatles, Yoko chiming in with vocal hijinks at times.